mhamrah/ansible-mesos-playbook/README.md

 ansible-mesos-playbook
 ======================

 An ansible playbook for launching a mesos cluster with native docker and mesos executors, along with [Marathon](https://github.com/mesosphere/marathon)) and HAProxy support.
-Run this on Ubuntu 14.04 LTS.
+Run this on Ubuntu 14.04 LTS (preferred) or Centos/RHEL 6.
 [Read the blog post](http://blog.michaelhamrah.com/2014/06/setting-up-a-multi-node-mesos-cluster-running-docker-haproxy-and-marathon-with-ansible/) for a descriptive overview.

 ### Getting Started

 * Install [librarian-ansible](https://github.com/bcoe/librarian-ansible) via ```gem install librarian-ansible```
 * Run ```librarian-ansible install```
-* Spin up a bunch of Ubuntu 14.04 servers, say 5.
+* Spin up a bunch of Ubuntu 14.04 servers, say 5, on your favorite cloud provider.
 * ```cp hosts.sample hosts``` and update the ```mesos_masters``` and ```mesos_slaves``` groups.
+* ```cp ansible.cfg.sample ansible.cfg``` to ensure librarian_roles is in the ansible path (```ansible.cfg``` is git-ignored).
 * Run ```ansible-playbook -i hosts playbook.yml```.

 ### The Setup